Taxation of Restricted Stock Compensation

 Examples of Restricted Stock Taxation

 Case #1: You buy 100 shares of your employer's stock for $10 a share when the fair market value of the stock was $50 a share.
-You must work for your employer for at least 5 years; otherwise, you will have to sell the stock back to your employer for the same amount of money.
-After 5 years, the stock becomes vested and your gain of $50 – $10 = $40 per share becomes taxable as wages.
+You must work for your employer for at least 5 years; otherwise, you must sell the stock back to your employer for the same amount of money.
+After 5 years, the stock becomes vested and your gain of $50 − $10 = $40 per share becomes taxable as wages.

 Case #2: In the year that you received the stock, you file a §83(b) election with the IRS, so that you can report the income of $40 × 100 = $4000 as wages.
 When the stock becomes vested, no taxes are due.
 Your tax basis in the stock is now the $10 per share that you paid for it originally, plus the $40 per share that you reported as wages.
 So if you sell the stock for $120 a share, your gain of $120 − $10 − $40 = $70 per share is treated as a long-term capital gain.